richardli/SUMMER/README.md

 **Development Version Updates**

-We are currently incorporating a new yearly model into the development version of SUMMER, improving the implementation of our the five yearly model, and adding new options to the functions.
-The development package may be unstable until we finalize this process.
+The CRAN version of the package is currently up to date.

 ## Usage
 To see example usage of all main functions, build the package vignette.
 Note that the vignette will take a few minutes to compile.